-In order to do this, the SBLM IDP has actioned the review and implementation of the SDF to incorporate the WCBSP and to implement the recommendations and measures associated with the WCBSP within the next 5 years.
+In order to do this, the WCDM IDP has actioned the review and implementation of the SDF to incorporate the WCBSP and to implement the recommendations and measures associated with the WCBSP within the next 5 years.

-Figure 6 below provides a maps for the SBLM indicating the spatial extent of the CBAs and ESAs within the municipal area.
-It is evident from this data that the incorporation of the

-WCBSP into all planning along the entire coastline is critical, as almost half the area is defined as a CBA11, and large stretches fall into CBA2 and ESA2 categories.
+Figures 6 to 10 below provide maps for each of the LM's indicating the spatial extent of the CBAs and ESAs within the municipal areas.
+It is evident from this data that the incorporation of the WCBSP into all planning along the entire coastline is critical, as almost half the area is defined as a CBA11, and large stretches fall into CBA2 and ESA2 categories.